Seahawks’ Branden Jackson, knocked out in scrimmage, attends team meetings but still not on field

-RENTON — As the Seahawks returned to the practice field Monday, two veterans were not scheduled to be on the field — defensive end Branden Jackson and receiver Phillip Dorsett II.
+RENTON — As the Seahawks returned to the practice field Monday, three veterans were not on the field — defensive ends Branden Jackson and L.J.
+Collier and receiver Phillip Dorsett II.

-Dorsett, coach Pete Carroll said, has a sore foot, apparently due to an injury suffered in Saturday’s mock game.
+And then during practice itself, receiver Tyler Lockett went out with a leg injury.
+Lockett was iced up and watched the rest of practice from the sideline and it did not appear to be significant.
+Lockett walked off the field fine after practice.

+It’s unknown the issue with Collier, who was the team’s first-round pick in 2019 and has so far been having a better camp than a year ago, when he suffered a high ankle sprain early on that contributed to him playing only 152 snaps last season.
+Collier so far has had a camp indicating he will be a bigger factor this season.
+And he could well have been being held out for precautionary reasons since coach Pete Carroll did not mentioned the injury when he talked to the media via Zoom before practice.

 It’s unclear how long Dorsett will be out.
 Carroll on Monday said only “I don’t know much about that, but he won’t go today.”